Skip to main content

 Q: How does the flu vaccine work?

-A: The flu vaccine causes your immune system to make antibodies against the flu virus, which takes about 2 weeks.
+A: The flu vaccine causes your immune system to make antibodies against the flu virus, which takes about two weeks.
 Antibodies protect your body from the virus by creating an immune response from the virus in the vaccine.
 If you are exposed to the flu virus after getting vaccinated, your body will recognize the virus immediately and create more antibodies to fight it.

 Q: Why should I get the flu shot this year?